admin-shell-io/id/aas/API/3/0/README.md

 # AAS (Asset Administration Shell)

-This is the sub-namespace reserved for the "Asset Administration Shell - Part 2 Application Programming Interfaces Version 3.0".
+This is the sub-namespace reserved for the "Specification of the Asset Administration Shell - Part 2: Application Programming Interfaces", Version 3.0 (IDTA-01002-3-0).

 The document 'Details of the Asset Administration Shell Part 2 - Application Programming Interfaces' [1] defines the meaning of its content and the used identifiers.